Marquette vs. Southern College Basketball Predictions & Picks - November 28

 - Computer Predicted Total: 151.9

 Marquette has put together a 2-2-0 record against the spread this season, while Southern is 1-5-0.
-The Golden Eagles have a 2-2-0 record going over the point total, while games involving the Jaguars have a record of 3-3-0 when it comes to hitting the over.
+In terms of going over the point total, games involving the Golden Eagles are 2-2-0 and the Jaguars are 3-3-0.

 Sportsbook Promo Codes